zamazan4ik/awesome-pgo/article/article.md

 I could prepare more advanced analysis like slowdown p50/p95/p99 percentiles, testing across more different configurations (like trying to replicate tests across different hardware/software, etc) but I am a bit lazy for doing it right now.
 Maybe next time ;)

+Generally speaking, there is no way to predict how slow your binary will be after the instrumentation phase since it depends on miriad of factors: amount of branches in your code, where your program spends the most time, training workload, etc. So in practice the only working solution to predict the slowdown is just benchmarking.

 TODO: write about cases when an instrumented binary is faster (I met such cases in some strange situations.
 Probably some combination of compiler optimizations does this - who knows, didn't investigate deep such cases).

 #### Instrumented binary is larger